 Here's how fractional shares or dollar-based orders work.
 Assume you have a diversified portfolio (or you are trying to diversify an existing portfolio), and you have $20,000 that you would like to invest.
 After doing your research, you find a stock or ETF that trades for $130 you would like to purchase.
 Previously, you would be able to buy 153 whole shares ($130 x 153 = $19,890) with this amount of investment money.
 With fractional shares or dollar-based orders, if you wanted to invest the entire $20,000, a broker that enables fractional shares would allow you to purchase 153.8 shares (assuming no trading or transaction costs).

-A related benefit is that this feature make the trading process easier.
+A related benefit is that this feature makes the trading process easier.
 When executing a trade, you don't need to do the calculation necessary to determine how many shares you can purchase with the money that you have after factoring in the share price and any trading costs.
 Instead, you can base your trade decision on how much you'd like to invest.

 Of course, all the risks associated with investing in whole shares of stocks and ETFs exist for fractional shares or dollar-based orders.
 The primary risk is your investment can go to zero.
 Additionally, each stock has its own unique risks, and investors should seek to build a diversified portfolio and try to avoid having a mix of individual investments that would constitute an undiversified portfolio.